What to do about suspicious orders is focus in opioid case

 More than 2,000 state, local and tribal governments have filed similar claims against the drug industry.
 Most of them have been consolidated under Cleveland-based U.S. District Judge Dan Polster, who has scheduled the first trial for Oct.
 21. The trial is regarding the claims made by the two Ohio counties.
 The state-court opioid trial of a suit brought by Oklahoma against Johnson & Johnson wrapped up earlier this week, but the judge in it has not yet given a verdict.

+Most of the filings came from defendants seeking to have pieces of the plaintiffs’ claims rejected.
+Drug distributors say there’s no evidence they conspired to weaken regulations or increase federal limits on how many opioids could be made.

+Drugmakers and distributors said there’s no evidence that they illegally pushed unnecessary prescriptions that led to a drug crisis.

-Parties in the Ohio case asked the judge to rule on various claims without having to go to trial.
-Makers of generic opioids, for instance, argued they can’t be sued for making negligent claims about marketing the drugs because they do not make claims about the safety or efficacy of drugs.
+Makers of generic opioids, for instance, argued they can’t be sued for making negligent marketing claims because they do not make claims about the safety or efficacy of drugs.
 And drugmakers moved to exclude testimony that asserts prescription painkillers were a gateway to street drugs such as heroin and fentanyl, calling the idea “too speculative and unreliable as a matter of science, and too remote as a matter of law.”

 Defendants asked that jurors not hear any expert testimony on how much it would cost to abate the opioid crisis.
 According to the filings, one Johns Hopkins University study pegged the cost at as much as $453 billion over 10 years with the biggest portion going to addiction treatment.

+The companies also said that claims about anything before October 2012 should be dismissed because of statute of limitation laws.

-Still other filings were from companies such as Walmart arguing to be dropped as defendants entirely, asking the court to exclude testimony from people that parties want to use as expert witnesses and from pharmacies and small distribution companies that argue that conspiracy claims against them cannot be proven.
+Still other filings were from companies such as Walmart arguing to be dropped as defendants entirely, and asking the court to exclude testimony from people that parties want to use as expert witnesses and from pharmacies and small distribution companies that argue that conspiracy claims against them cannot be proven.

 The counties told the court the opioid crisis is indisputably a “public nuisance,” as defined by law, noting that even drugmakers acknowledge it’s the deadliest drug epidemic in U.S. history and has devastated families and communities.